ChunghwaMC/Luminol/docs/CONTRIBUTING_EN.md

 1. Modify code at HEAD
 2. Run `git commit -a --fixup <hash>` in your terminal to make a fix-up commit (PS: do not commit changes of luminol-created files)
-    - If you want to edit the commit message, replace `--fixup` with `--squash`.
+    - If you want to edit the commit message, replace `--fixup` with `--squash`
 3. Run `git rebase -i --autosquash base` to rebase automatically, then just type `:q` to close the confirm page
-4. Run Gradle's task `rebuildAllServerPatches` to modify existing patches
+4. Run Gradle's task `fixupPaperApiFilePatches` to regenerate luminol-created files to patches (PS: do not commit again before you run this task)
-5. Run Gradle's task `fixupPaperApiFilePatches` to regenerate luminol-created files to patches (PS: do not commit again before you run this task)
+5. Run Gradle's task `rebuildAllServerPatches` to modify existing patches
 6. Push and PR again